 A surveillance system for whales

-To help mitigate the potential for collisions, Zitterbart, who received a 2019 Young Investigator Program (YIP) award from the Office of Naval Research for his work in developing next-generation whale detection systems, is working with British Columbia Ferry Services, Inc., the Department of Fisheries and Oceans Canada (DFO) and Transport Canada to install and test thermal IR (infrared) cameras to monitor inlets for the presence of whales.
+To help mitigate the potential for collisions, Zitterbart, who received a 2019 Young Investigator Program (YIP) award from the Office of Naval Research for his work in developing next-generation whale detection systems, is working with British Columbia Ferry Services, Inc. and Transport Canada to install and test thermal IR (infrared) cameras to monitor inlets for the presence of whales.
 The cameras are being installed at a ferry terminal on Galiano Island on a test basis and will scan the mile-wide entrance of Active Pass for whale blows for the next year and beyond.

 Thermal imaging cameras detect whales by measuring the apparent temperature differences between the animals and the surrounding water and air when they surface and exhale.
 And, they work independent of daylight, so unlike other whale detection methods such as human observation from planes and boats, they can spot whales around the clock.
-This is important since a number of BC Ferries run late at night or early in the morning while some even travel overnight.
+This is important since commercial vessel traffic operates during non-daylight hours.

 “Testing thermal imaging as a whale detection tool and comparing its efficiency with that of other detection technologies, such as acoustic detection, will allow us to determine how often whales travel through a waterway without vocalizing,” said Harald Yurk, a scientist with DFO.
 “At the end of the test, we will be able to determine if a single detection method will be sufficient to reliably detect whales in these waterways and potentially lower the risk of ship strikes, or if a combination of systems will be more advantageous.”